Virgin Black: Requiem trilogy

 With a new line-up of Escarbe, London, Grayh on bass and drummer Luke Faz.
 Virgin Black played some Australian shows with Arcturus in March and headlined the Elements of Rock Festival in Switzerland in April.
 Virgin Black announced a US tour for June and July 2007, and played shows on the east and west coast of the U.S. with To/Die/For and headlined shows in Mexico City, Monterrey, and Guadalajara.

 The third part and the second installment in the Requiem trilogy, Requiem - Fortissimo was released on 19 February 2008 by The End Records.
 The Massacre Records release date remains unknown.
 Virgin Black played with Amorphis and Samael for a North American tour in fall 2008.
 Readers of the website Metal Storm voted Requiem Fortissimo for "the best doom metal album of 2008".

 On 2 November 2012 it was announced on the band's official Facebook page that "...Virgin Black is still on an extended hiatus but preparing themselves for a return at some stage, and the release of Pianissimo when that happens", and went on to say that "...it might not be for some time yet, but thank you for your patience and continued enthusiasm for the band regardless".

 On 4 September 2018, after 10 years of silence, the band posted the first two songs from their long-awaited Pianissimo release.
 The songs are titled Requiem Aeternum and Dies Irae, with a total duration of 13:12.
 On 27 September 2018, the band speculated the date for the release of the complete album, scheduled for 30 November of that year, said in its official website that Virgin Black has broken ties with former record companies.
 In December 2018 the album appeared on YouTube.

+On signing with new label Dark Escapes Music, Virgin Black's Requiem trilogy was slated for release to streaming services globally.
+Requiem - Pianissimo, the first of the trilogy, was released on 30 June 2023 and is to be followed by Requiem - Mezzo Forte on 28 July 2023 and Requiem - Fortissimo on 18 August 2023.
+While the latter two albums were available on some streaming services in North America, this is the first time they will be available globally.